Eligibility and Application Process Frequently Asked Questions

 Since the process of providing accommodations involves assessing your needs for specific courses and/or campus living situations, it is necessary to review and revise your accommodation plan on a semester-by-semester basis.
 All accommodation requests must be submitted in a timely manner -- students should initiate the accommodation planning process immediately after admission to the college.

-Please Note: For specific documentation policies based on a type of disability, please contact the director of Disability Services to receive these forms.
+Please Note: For specific documentation policies based on a type of disability, please contact the director of the Center for Accessibility Resources to receive these forms.

 For all students, the documentation/evaluation must be within the last three years.

 I had an Individual Education Plan (IEP) in high school.
 Can I use the IEP as documentation for a disability?

 No. The law requires us to begin with an evaluation of your disability by a licensed professional, so we cannot accept an IEP as documentation of your disability.

 All requests for accommodations are determined on a case-by-case basis per the documentation provided by the student.
 Reasonable accommodations may include academic modifications, housing adaptations, assistive technology and/or auxiliary services.
 Accommodations that fundamentally alter the nature of coursework or the materials assigned, or are unduly burdensome financially or administratively, will not be provided.
 Faculty/staff should only provide accommodations granted by the Center for Accessibility Resources.
 Students should bring problems with accommodations to the attention of the faculty member providing the accommodations and/or the Center for Accessibility Resources staff.

 Not necessarily.
 High-school special education programs are required by law to provide whatever service or accommodation a student needs to be successful.
 Federal law has different requirements for universities.
 Universities are required by law to provide equal access to education through programs and facilities.
 We provide this access by using accommodations, not necessarily by providing services or extra help.
 Access is provided through reasonable and appropriate accommodations.